ARMmbed/yotta/docs/reference/module.md

 `yotta` itself is also licensed under Apache-2.0.

-When you run `yotta init` to initialise a new module, yotta will suggest some licenses, and automatically fill in the license URL for those options.
+When you run `yotta init` to initialise a new module, yotta will suggest some licenses, and automatically fill in the license field for those options.

+**Remember: some people will find it much harder to use your module if you don't use a standard permissive license.**

 <a name="dependencies"></a>
 ### `dependencies`